liteflow-labs/liteflow-js/docs/pages/sdk/core/asset.md

 }>
 ```

 Each method in the `Asset` class returns a `Promise` that resolves to an object containing the `chain`, `collection`, and `token` of the minted asset.
+The `mintDrop` method returns a `Promise` that resolves to a `UUID` representing the ID of the drop that was minted.

 The `asset` parameter is the asset data to mint.
+The `dropId` parameter is the id of the drop to mint.
 The `signer` parameter is an instance of `Signer` used to sign transactions.
 The `onProgress` parameter is an optional callback function that can be used to track the progress of the operation.